The Ultimate Guide to the FTM Token

 Step 1: Select Staking on the left-hand side of the screen, and then click Add delegation

-Step 2: Enter the amount of FTM you want to stake.
-A minimum of 1 FTM is required to stake.
+Step 2: Enter the amount of FTM you wish to stake.
+You can stake as little as 1 FTM and begin to earn rewards.

-In exchange for their services, validators will take a commission from delegators’ rewards, currently set at 15%.
+In exchange for their services, validators take a fixed commission ‒ currently set at 15% ‒ from delegators’ rewards.

-Step 5: You can either stake-as-you-go and earn the base rate, around 3% APR at the moment of writing, or you can lock your tokens for a longer time to earn rewards at a higher APR.
+Step 6: You can stake-as-you-go to earn the base rate of around 3% APR at the moment of writing, or earn a higher yield by locking your tokens for a set amount of time.
+To lock your tokens, select Lock Delegation.

-Step 6: Using the slider, select the number of days you would like to lock your tokens.
+Step 7: Using the slider, select the number of days you would like to lock your tokens, and click Ok, lock.

 12. How to claim FTM staking rewards

-Step 1: Select Staking on the menu bar to access your active delegations.
-Note that the holder has decided to stake with two different validators in the example below.
+Step 1: Select Staking on the sidebar to view a list of active delegations.
+As illustrated in the example below, it is possible to stake with two different validators.

-- Click Claim & Restake to compound your rewards
+a) Click Claim & Restake to compound rewards.

-- Click Claim Rewards to withdraw the rewards to your wallet
+b) Click Claim Rewards to withdraw accrued rewards to your wallet.

 13. How to vote on proposals using on-chain governance